mol-pl/srd-xml/README.md

 Once installed you just need schema location attributes added to a root element of your SRD file (same as for Netbeans).

-The extension works live (continously).
+The extension works live (continuously).
 All invalid attributes should be underlined.
 They should also be shown in *Problems* panel.